AdaRoseCannon/webvr/index.md

 By one sided I mean that if you were to view it from the back you don't see anything.

+But there is only so much you can do with primitives.

+We can make them a little more complex by attatching them together.

 <script>window.aSlidesSlideData['slide-one-sided'] = window.iframeSlide</script>

 > <iframe src="one-sided.html" seamless="seamless"></iframe>